srt32/uptime/README.md

 # uptime

-GitHub Action to check the status of endpoints
+GitHub Action to check the status of endpoints.
+This action can be used to check a website is live after a deploy or on an ongoing basis via cron.

 ## Inputs